The most overlooked islands in the world

 17. Isles of Scilly

 Yes, England has island paradises too.
+(Photo courtesy Paul Walter/Creative Commons/Flickr)

 Contrary to common knowledge, England has a set of tropical-looking islands all its own.